 Anonymised job applications involve the removal of any identifiable candidate information.
 As human input will always be slightly prone to unconscious bias, some employers already request that applicants must not disclose information such as their name, because of the influential connotations associated with who the candidate is, their gender, nationality, etc.

-Whilst removing a name is a step in the right direction, CV screening technology guarantees complete removal of candidate info.
+Whilst removing a name is a step in the right direction, CV screening technology guarantees the complete removal of candidate info.
 Hiring algorithms are designed to search, match and present a ranked result of ‘best fit’ applicants to employers.
-By considering a candidate’s skill and experience as determining factors into their progression to the next hiring stage.
+By considering a candidate’s skill and experience as determining factors in their progression to the next hiring stage.

 Standardising the hiring process entails equal treatment for every single job applicant.
 One that is composed of these consistent hiring practices:

 - An initial fair screening process, one that preferably incorporates technology.

 - A strong interview structure, including the same set of questions for each candidate surrounding the skills and abilities of the role.